mhulse/mah_apstylee/README.md

 * __"timestamp"__

-    "timestamp": Should, I say it SHOULD work with many different timestamp formats.
-If not, let me know! ;)
+    This parameter should, I say it SHOULD, work with many different timestamp formats.
+If not, lemme know! ;)

 ## Optional parameters: